yakivy/poppet/README.md

     - run provider: `sbt "; project springProviderExample; run"`
     - run consumer: `sbt "; project springConsumerExample; run"`
     - put `http://localhost:9002/api/user/1` in the address bar

-### Notes
-Library is in active development and initial version is not completed yet.